axant/contacthub-sdk-python/README.md

 <a name="additional"/>

 ### Additional entities
 ContactHub provides three endpoints to reach some particular and relevant attributes of a customer.
-These endpoint simplify the add, the delete, the update and the get operation of `educations` , `likes` and `jobs` base attributes.
+These endpoint simplify the add, the delete, the update and the get operations of `educations` , `likes` and `jobs` base attributes.
-For this purpose, this SDK provides three additional classes for manage these attributes:
+For this purpose, this SDK provides three additional classes for managing these attributes:

 * `Education`
 * `Job`